bold-benchmark/bold-jacamo/README.md

-# AI4Industry: JaCaMo starter project
+# BOLD JaCaMo starter project

 This project is a template to start your own [JaCaMo](https://github.com/jacamo-lang/jacamo) project using Gradle.